-{\BaseConv{} works by splitting a long read in raw signal format (e.g., millions of samples) into multiple smaller chunks (e.g., thousands of samples per chunk) and basecalling these chunks.
+\BaseConv{} works by splitting a long read in raw signal format (e.g., millions of samples) into multiple smaller chunks (e.g., thousands of samples per chunk) and basecalling these chunks.
 The CTC layer assigns a probability for all possible labels (i.e., A, C, G, T) at each sequence position for a chunk.
-The label with the highest probability is selected as the final output for a sequence position. \BaseConv{} merges the outputs of each position to produce the basecalled chunk, and merges the basecalled chunks to output the basecalled read.} Since \BaseConv{}'s algorithm is independent of the target reference, \BaseConv{}'s performance does not depend on the target reference length.
+The label with the highest probability is selected as the final output for a sequence position. \BaseConv{} merges the outputs of each position to produce the basecalled chunk and merges the basecalled chunks to output the basecalled read.
+Since \BaseConv{}'s algorithm is independent of the target reference, \BaseConv{}'s performance does not depend on the target reference length.

 After \BaseConv{} outputs the noisy read that approximately represents the raw signal, \SimCheck{} compares the noisy read to the target reference.
-For this task, we use a procedure common in many genome analysis, known as the sequence alignment.
+For this task, we use a procedure common in genome analysis, known as sequence alignment.
 Sequence alignment computes the similarity between a read and a reference.
-We use the state-of-the-art read mapping tool that performs sequence alignment (i.e., minimap2~\cite{li_minimap2_2018}) for \SimCheck{}. \SimCheck{} labels a read that is similar to the target reference, i.e., a read that maps to the target reference, as \target{}.
-With the efficient index structure of minimap2, the performance of sequence alignment is almost independent of the length of the target reference genome, hence, \proposal{} is scalable to large target reference genomes of Gbp (i.e., Giga base pair) length.
+To provide a scalable and fast solution for \SimCheck{}, we use minimap2, a well-optimized sequence aligner, as it is~\cite{li_minimap2_2018}. \SimCheck{} labels a read that is similar to the target reference, i.e., a read that maps to the target reference, as \target{}.
+With the efficient index structure of minimap2, the performance of sequence alignment is almost independent of the length of the target reference genome.
+Hence, \proposal{} is scalable to large target reference genomes of Gbp (i.e., Giga base pair) length.

 The accuracy of the computed sequence alignments is not high enough to represent the true alignment between the read and the target reference since the reads computed by \BaseConv{} are noisy.
-However, the labelling accuracy of \SimCheck{} for determining the \target{}/\nontarget{} reads is high enough to provide sensitivity up to \bestrecall{} in filtering reads.
+However, the labeling accuracy of \SimCheck{} for determining the \target{}/\nontarget{} reads is high enough to provide recall up to \bestrecall{} in filtering reads.
 The minor inaccuracy of \SimCheck{} can be compensated with the high sequencing depth-of-coverage, the average number of reads that align to a genomic region, required for confident genome sequence analysis~\cite{quail2012tale, levy2016advancements, hu2021nextgeneration, sims2014sequencing}.